 When AfA’s Anonymous Testing Service first started in 1991, the follow-through rate was closer to 40 per cent.

 A person living with HIV can keep the virus under control and live well into their 70s.
 Living with HIV is much like living with any other illness.

 After being on medication for a suitable amount of time, the virus becomes suppressed or undetectable, and a HIV-positive person cannot transmit the disease to anyone.

-For Calvin, it took him a month to reach viral suppression, and he continues to take his medication daily.
+For Calvin, it took him six months to reach viral suppression, and he continues to take his medication daily.
 “I can’t infect anyone anymore,” he smiled.
 “I can’t even if I tried!”

 But while much has changed about treating HIV, preconceived notions attached to the virus have not.

 Unfortunately, many Singaporeans still believe outdated and patently false information.
 For example, that being in the same room as an HIV-positive person is dangerous, or that you can contract the illness from kissing, holding hands, or sharing meals with them.